haileytapia/portfolio/InvestigateIncidents.md

 ## View incident information

 To view details and dates associated with an incident, see the **Info** section of the side panel.
 The details reveal field-value pairs that are valuable to your [investigation](https://docs.splunk.com/Splexicon:Investigation).
-For example, you can find the source and destination of a malware infection in an endpoint incident, as well as the reference ID, which is the incident's globally unique identifier.
+For example, you can find the source and destination of a malware infection in an endpoint incident, as well as the incident's reference ID, which is its globally unique identifier.

 Follow the steps in this table to view other types of incident information: